 M-x dante-restart and re-save the file.
 Then it becomes unstuck.

-Dante cannot add missing type signatures with constrains
+Dante cannot add missing type signatures with constraints

 Unfortunately dante doesn’t seem able to add a missing type signature if the type signature requires constraints (for example,